You are here

 1. Do nonrepresented nurses paid on the “N” special pay ranges get a longevity step?

-• Because the N ranges already have a Step M, Step U is being added to the N ranges for nurses.
-Steps L through U are steps within these ranges that are based on years of experience.
+• Yes.
+Step U was added to the N ranges as a longevity step for nurses.
 An employee will be eligible to advance to Step U as follows:

 • When they have 26 years of experience; or